 If you’re thinking about becoming an affiliate partner on Amazon, it’s natural to wonder about the earning potential.
 You want to be sure it’s worth it before you go down that road, after all.
 Amazon affiliate earnings can range from $100 to $25,000 in a given month.
 If this seems like a wide range, that is due to the various parameters affecting it.

-Figuring out how much you can make will depend on a number of factors.
 First, you’ll need to start with the size of your audience.
 This includes the amount of traffic you can reasonably expect from month to month.
 From this number, you’ll need to factor in how many of your site visitors will actually click on the links you post.

 Each level in a sales funnel will reduce the customers going along for the ride.
 As such, this will be a considerably smaller number than the first one — which makes it all the more important that you start off with a big audience.
 After this, the number will decrease again as site visitors who clicked the link must choose to either make a purchase or leave the product page.

 The products themselves will factor into your revenue as well.
 Since you gain a percentage of each sale made through the links, the higher the price, the larger your portion.
 Higher priced items do tend to bring in fewer sales, however.
 As such, you’ll need to find a good balance for your audience based on their preferences.
 Lastly, the commission rate itself will factor into your earnings.

 Of course, the actual income from affiliate marketing isn’t going to be consistent from month to month.
 There is only so much you can control as a site partner, and even if your visitors trust you and you’re a great marketer, results will vary.